 - A serious health condition that prevents the employee from performing essential job duties

-- Certain situations that arise from a family member’s military service (qualifying exigencies)
+- Certain situations that arise from a family member’s military service on active duty (qualifying exigencies)

 In addition, FMLA provides up to 26 weeks of leave to care for a service member with a serious injury or illness.
 This is known as military caregiver leave.

-How Do State FMLA Laws Differ From Federal FMLA?
+How Do State Medical Leave Laws Differ From Federal FMLA?

 While FMLA is a federal law that applies uniformly across the country, some states have enacted their own leave laws that provide additional benefits or expand eligibility.